The School in France offers study abroad at host universities in Bordeaux, Paris, and Poitiers.

 Studies in Paris

 Le Centre Madeleine, the headquarters of the Middlebury School in France, is located in the 8th arrondissement, close to the Place de la Concorde and the Champs-Elysées.
-Students enroll in courses across several disciplines at both the Centre Madeleine and in one of several partner institutions.
+Students enroll in courses across several disciplines at both the Centre Madeleine and one of several partner institutions.
 Learn more about the curriculum in Paris.

 Studies in Poitiers